 Gently dry off the area with a clean towel and apply a small amount of pet antiseptic spray.

-Place a pad directly on the wound and secured it with bandages.
+Place a pad directly on the wound and secure it with bandages.
 To prevent the bandage from falling off, wrap it all the way up to the next joint.

 Encourage your dog to let the affected paw rest and prevent any licking, nipping, or biting.